uc-cdis/gen3.org/content/products/workspaces.md

   f3:
     title: Custom Applications
     fig: /figs/features/visualization.svg
-    detail: When a user logs into a Gen3 Workspace, they have the option to spin up on of a variety of docker images pre-loaded with tools for various analysis functions.
-Virtually any custom application that can be loaded onto a virtual machine (VM) image can be integrated into a Gen3 Workspace, including analysis workflows, processing pipelines, and visualization apps.
+    detail: When users log into a Gen3 Workspace, they have the option to spin up a variety of analysis environments with different processing power and pre-loaded with different tools for various analysis tasks.
+Virtually any custom application that can be loaded into a docker image can be integrated into a Gen3 Workspace environment, including analysis workflows, processing pipelines, and visualization apps.
 ---

 <section class="g3-bg__yellow">